Get personalized metal finishing help, no charge!

 Never, NEVER, use the plating shop as shortcut to anywhere else.
 Every time the boss, or someone from another department walks through, they always want to know why all the men are standing around in circles, smoking, chatting, or reading.
-The tanks are loaded up, and its another 25 minutes before its time to pull on the old rubber protective gloves [linked by editor to product info at Amazon] to go retrieve the racks.
+The tanks are loaded up, and its another 25 minutes before its time to pull on the old Rubber Gloves [affil. link to info/product on Amazon] to go retrieve the racks.
 That's the kind of job those women maskers would really want, if they could get 'em.

-It is clearly true that not long ago it was difficult for women to break into fields like medicine, law and politics . . . but to assert that willing women are being denied jobs in plating shops today?
-And to imply that such jobs are cushy?!
+Opinion!
+It is clearly true that not long ago it was difficult for women to break into lots of fields like medicine, engineering, law and politics, etc. And it's also true that they still have hurdles like sexual harassment in addition other problems ... but to assert that willing women are being denied jobs in plating shops today?
+And that such jobs are cushy?!
+C'mon Tom.

-125 degrees, 100 percent humidity, condensate dripping down your neck from overhead pipes.
+120 degrees, 100 percent humidity, condensate dripping down your neck from overhead pipes.
 Balancing a helmet on your head, while wearing goggles and a respirator so you can neither see nor breathe.
-And a very heavy, sloppy rubber apron pulling on your neck, oversize clumsy boots, slimy elbow length rubber gloves, all trying to slip down on you, all held in place by cramped & spastic body contortions, all day.
-Now, ladies, dressed like that, balance that slimy 700 pound drum of liquid caustic soda against your body, and roll it on its rim over the greasy grating.
-Day after day, for 7 or 8 dollars an hour.
+And a heavy, sloppy rubber apron yanking on the back of your neck, clumsy oversize boots, slimy elbow length rubber gloves, all trying to slip down, each held in place by cramped body contortions, all day.
+Now, dressed like that, balance that slimy 700 pound drum of liquid caustic soda against your body, and roll it on its rim over the greasy grating.
+All day, day after day, for not much over minimum wage.

-Right, women are begging for this opportunity to be promoted to this lower paying (Phil already noted that the maskers earned more than the plating shop workers) job from hell, but are routinely denied it: Earth to Pullizzi, Earth to Pullizzi :-)
+Right, women are begging for this opportunity to be promoted to this low paying job from hell, but are routinely denied it: Earth to Pullizzi, Earth to Pullizzi :-)

 Ted Mooney, P.E.